Introduction

 Payments

-You can create a payment and confirm final status
+you can create a payment

 Onboarding

-You can submit an application and track status through approval
+you can track application status through approval

-Webhooks (if used)
+Webhooks

 Observability